webhintio/hint/docs/user-guide/rules/no-disallowed-headers.md

 ## Why is this important?

+There are certain HTTP headers that should not be sent:

-Servers, frameworks, and server-side languages (e.g.: ASP.NET, PHP), often set, by default, HTTP headers with values that contain information about them: their name, version number, etc.
+1) Headers that are often set by servers, frameworks, and server-side languages (e.g.: ASP.NET, PHP), that by default have values that contain information about the technology that set them: its name, version number, etc.

-Sending those types of HTTP headers does not provide any value to users, contributes to header bloat, and just gives more information to any potential attackers about the technology stack being used.
+   Sending these types of HTTP headers does not provide any value to users, contributes to header bloat, and just gives more information to any potential attackers about the technology stack being used.

+2) Headers that have limited support, require a lot of knowledge to make them work correctly, and can easily create more problems then they solve.

+   One example here is `Public-Key-Pins` header and the related `Public-Key-Pins-Report-Only`.
+They have [limited support and usage, are being deprecated, and can easily create a lot of problems if not done correctly][hpkp deprecation].

 ## What does the rule check?

-By default, the rule checks if responses include HTTP headers that provide information about the technology stack, namely, it checks for the presence of the following headers:
+By default, the rule checks if responses include one of the following HTTP headers:

+* `Public-Key-Pins`
+* `Public-Key-Pins-Report-Only`
 * `Server`
 * `X-AspNet-Version`
 * `X-AspNetMvc-version`